HomeLatest NewsGovTechISRO studies edge computing in space

 Preferred Source of Google

-Country’s top space agency is studying the feasibility of carrying out data processing and directly aboard , a move that could reduce dependence on ground-based systems and speed up the delivery of critical information, the government said in a written reply to Parliament.
+Country’s top space agency is studying the feasibility of carrying out data processing and storage directly aboard , a move that could reduce dependence on ground-based systems and speed up the of critical information, the government said in a written reply to Parliament.

-The Indian Space Research Organisation (ISRO) has conducted preliminary evaluations into what described as infrastructure in space, which would allow satellites to process data while in orbit rather than transmitting large volumes of raw information back to Earth for analysis.
+The Indian Space Research Organisation (ISRO) has conducted preliminary evaluations into what described as edge computing infrastructure in space, which would allow satellites to process data while in orbit rather than transmitting large volumes of raw information back to Earth for analysis.

 According to the government response, early studies suggest that developing a proof of concept for such in-orbit data processing is feasible.
 However, reply cautioned that turning the idea into a fully operational system would require significant technological advances in areas such as power generation in space, radiation-hardened processors and secure shielding for satellites.